 - South Korea has laws that allow imprisonment for defamatory or pro-North Korean reporting.

-1. After the country celebrated its first female leader when Park Geun-hye became President in February 2013, she was removed from office in March 2017 for corruption.
+1. South Korea celebrated its first female leader when Park Geun-hye became President in February 2013, but she was removed from office in March 2017 for corruption.

 2. While South Korea ranks in the upper-third of Transparency International’s 2016 Corruption Perception Index, it does not stack up well with its peer group.